MichaelCurrin/mkdocs-quickstart/docs/about-mkdocs.md

 > Project documentation with Markdown.

-MkDocs is a Python tool generates a static site based on content written in *markdown*.
+MkDocs is a Python tool that generates a static site based on content written in Markdown.

 If you are new to markdown, see the [Getting Started](https://www.markdownguide.org/getting-started/) page on the Markdown Guide website.